mikelevins/folio2/README.md

-# folio
+# folio 2

-folio is a collection of small libraries that provide support for functional idioms and data structures in Common Lisp and a common set of APIs for working with them.
+folio 2 is a collection of small libraries that provide support for functional idioms and data structures in Common Lisp and a common set of APIs for working with them.

+It's a direct descendant of the older and simpler folio library, with a greatly expanded and reorganized API, and support for more data structures and procedures.

-folio is organized so that users can load and use the entire collection of functions, macros, and types, or just those parts of the library that are needed.
+folio 2 is organized so that users can load and use the entire collection of functions, macros, and types, or just those parts of the library that are needed.
 It provides several purely-optional syntactic extensions for convenience.

-folio includes a small but nontrivial example program that illustrates the use of several of its features to provide good expressive power in compact, readable code.
+folio 2 includes a small but nontrivial example program that illustrates the use of several of its features to provide good expressive power in compact, readable code.

-folio 2.0 has been tested with SBCL, Clozure Common Lisp 1.10, and Lispworks 6.1.
+folio 2 has been tested with SBCL, Clozure Common Lisp 1.10, and Lispworks 6.1.

 ## Features

-folio offers the following features:
+folio 2 offers the following features:

 - series and pure-functional maps and sequences
 - extension of Common Lisp sequence functions to support the new types